Showing posts with label Orange. Show all posts

 Is the stop watch to align,

-The ticking tails of a pinto and mule
+The ticking tails of the pinto and the mule

 Sharing one vibration.